geops/mobility-toolbox-js/MIGRATION-V3.md

 ## in mobility-toolbox/ol module

+## Removed classes

+- `Layer` has been removed , simply use the `ol/layer/Layer` class directly instead
+- `WMSLayer` has been removed , simply use the `ol/layer/WMSLayer` class directly instead
+- `VectorLayer` has been removed , simply use the `ol/layer/VectorLayer` class directly instead

 ### for all Layer classes

-Layes classes inherits now from `ol/layer/Base` directly.
+Layers classes inherits now from `ol/layer/Base` directly.
 So now native ol function like `setVisible()` are available directly on the layer.

-THe `olLayer` property has been removed.
+The `olLayer` property has been removed.
 Use the layer itself directly instead.

 ```js
 // Before: